 It became clear to Mark this could be the start of a new venture.
 He left the radio station and moved into his home office where his wife, Cheslea Harper, was working as the Underwriting Coordinator for the NPR affiliate, KUAF 91.3.
 With code book in hand and long distance dial up Internet at his disposal, Mark started designing websites.
 The Richland Group began.

 In the early days, Mark was a one-man operation.
 He did all coding, design, content writing and everything in between.
 As business grew, Cheslea joined him and they began to leverage the freelance market, working with designers and developers across the country.
 Eventually, Mark and Cheslea realized their need for permanent staff and took the next step in forming a space for creative minds.
-In 2008, The Richland Group moved into an 862,109 sq. ft. building (Central Mall of Fort Smith) of which it occupied 250 sq. ft.
+In 2008, The Richland Group moved into an 862,109 sq. ft. building (Central Mall) of which it occupied 250 sq. ft.

 While at the mall, the Harper’s small, single office expanded to two, then three as business grew and the RG team expanded.
 Five years and 5,000 trips to the food court later, The Richland Group moved to much larger office space.
 The move helped the company expand their services they offer clients.
-In 2016, The Richland Group opened a Northwest Arkansas office to better serve the growing list of NWA clients.
+In 2016, The Richland Group relocated to Northwest Arkansas opening an office in Fayetteville to better serve the growing list of NWA clients.
 What started as a team of one is now a team of eight supporting over 300 websites in 19 different states.
 And to think it all started with a white water rafting trip.